Dr. Strangelove-esque tours reveal the inside a bunker once reserved for Stalin himself.

 Know Before You Go

-Look for the three-storey yellow house with a green gate and red star.
+The bunker is only accessible through a scheduled tour.
+Look for the three-story yellow house with a green gate and red star.